close

 Hidden places to visit in delhi

-Mehrauli Archaeological Park is an undiscovered oasis of history and nature.
-This sprawling park is home to several tombs, ruins, and historical structures dating back to the Delhi Sultanate.
-Some of the most notable landmarks include the tomb of Jamali Kamali, which is famous for its fascinating blend of Indo-Islamic architecture and an eerie legend.
-The park is also a great place for a quiet walk, away from the crowds.
+Mehrauli Archaeological Park is an unexplored retreat of history and nature.
+The sprawling park is an assemblage of tombs, ruined and historic structures dating back to the Delhi Sultanate.
+The tomb of Jamali Kamali, known for its peculiar intermingling of Indo-Islamic architecture with a rather spooky air, is one of the many notable sites.
+The park is also seen as a great place for a quiet walk away from the crowds.

 • Open Timing: 6:00 AM to 6:00 PM